Carrville Community Centre

 Answer

-The City is diligently working towards completing construction by the end of 2024, aiming to open the community centre, library and district park to the public as soon as possible thereafter.
+The City is diligently working towards completing construction by Spring 2025, aiming to open the community centre, library and district park to the public as soon as possible thereafter.
 While construction timelines can sometimes encounter unforeseen challenges, the City is committed to minimizing any potential delays and ensuring a timely opening.
 We eagerly anticipate the opportunity to welcome the community through the doors and are optimistic about the progress being made.
 Please visit the project website – vaughan.ca/CarrvilleCC - for project updates.

 Contact Information